Neldv/LSA-assignment/README.md

 HYPOTHESIS TESTING

-HYPOTHESE 2  Do people with a healthy weight have higher CD4 t cell count than people that are overweight? first we're going to make a dataframe that contains only the columns about cd4 t cell count and bmi

-HYPOTHESIS TESTING

-hypothese 2 :
+HYPOTHESE 2  Is there a difference in CD4 t cell percentage across BMI categories, in other words, do BMI categories influence the percentage of Cd4 t cells present in vaccinated individuals.

 hypothesis 2 : Do people with a healthy weight have higher CD4 t cell count than people that are overweight?